Houghton has a lot to offer you as an MK, TCK or international student!

 - CURE International

-James S. Luckey Scholarship – We invite students to apply for one of our three full-tuition awards that honor the legacy of our first president, James S. Luckey.
+James S. Luckey Scholarship – We invite students to apply for full-tuition awards that honor the legacy of our first president, James S. Luckey.
 These awards will be given to select students in a competitive scholarship process through the Honors at Houghton interview process.
-Students wishing to be considered should demonstrate outstanding academic performance (by qualifying for an academic scholarship), meaningful co-curricular involvement, and active Christian service.
+Students wishing to be considered should demonstrate outstanding academic performance, meaningful co-curricular involvement, and active Christian service.

 Performance Grants – Performance grants are awarded to students for displaying exceptional talent in fine arts.

 On-campus Work Opportunities – There are many jobs available on campus, within specific departments.
 A social security card is required to obtain work on campus and Houghton will help international students obtain their card.
 A student typically works between 7 hours per week.

 *More information can be found on our financial aid web page.